Bishoy334/hass-byd-vehicle/README.md

 > [!NOTE]
 > The integration and pyBYD are nearing feature complete.
 A small number of API values still need final mapping/validation.
 Follow ongoing mapping work in pyBYD issue #20: https://github.com/jkaberg/pyBYD/issues/20

-## Prerequisites

-- Home Assistant with access to `custom_components`
-- A BYD account dedicated for integration use (recommended)
-- Control PIN configured in the BYD app if you want remote commands

 ## Installation

 ### Option 1: HACS (Custom Repository)